aosborne17/Vagrant-Introduction/README.md

 - Vagrant is a Vagrant is a tool for building and managing virtual machine environments in a single workflow with an easy-to-use workflow and focus on automation.

 ![Diagram](images/VM_Vagrant_Diagram_automating_Node.png)

+## Downloading the Dependencies Necessary

+In order to run our Virtual Machine we would need to download these softwares

+- 1) Ruby

+- 2) Vagrant

+Ensure to install vagrant version 2.2.7, click [Here](https://releases.hashicorp.com/vagrant/) ensuring you download the correct software for your Operating
+System

+- Virtual Box

 ## How to open and use Linux Virtual Machine Step By Step